 When hunting online for possible server options for your business, you’ll likely come across a variety of different terms and phrases.
 It’s a lot to take in, and it can be hard to know where to start.

-To save you the confusion, let’s take a proper look at what a cloud server actually is, how it works, and when you might need one.
+To save you the confusion, let’s take a proper look at what cloud hosting is, how it works, and when you might need a cloud server.

 What is a cloud server?